HPInc/cloud_deployment_scripts/README.md

 - create a Connector in the new deployment.
 A connector token will be generated to be used in terraform.tfvars.

 ## Customizing terraform.tfvars
 terraform.tfvars is the file in which a user specify variables for a deployment.
 In each deployment, there is a ```terraform.tfvars.sample``` file showing the required variables that a user must provide, along with other commonly used but optional variables.
-Uncommented lines show required variables, while commented lines show optional variables with their default values.
-A complete list of available variables are described in the variable definition file ```vars.tf```.
+Uncommented lines show required variables, while commented lines show optional variables with their default or sample values.
+A complete list of available variables are described in the variable definition file ```vars.tf``` of the deployment.

 Save ```terraform.tfvars.sample``` as ```terraform.tfvars``` in the same directory, and fill out the required and optional variables.